smlsvnssn/ouml/README.md

 If `flatten` is `false`, and `f` returns an `object`, the parents of matches are kept, persisting the path to matching leaf nodes.
 If `flatten` is `true`, returns a flat array with matching items, regardless of depth.

+Deepclones `arr` to avoid mutation.

 #### ö.findDeep( arr, f | value, childrenProp? = 'children', prop? ) → Array item

-Same as `ö.filterDeep`, except it returns first match.
+Same as `ö.filterDeep`, except it returns first match, and it doesn't clone the incoming `arr`.

 ### Set operations